Escondido Falls: Malibu’s Tiered Waterfall Hike

 Eventually, we come across another (mini) waterfall.

-Beyond this waterfall was a trail that led directly to the same rock climbing path that we initially embarked upon.
+Past the waterfall lay a trail that led straight to the rock climbing route we had initially set out on.

 We backtrack all the way down toward the base of the Lower Escondido Falls, where some rope usage may be required to descend past some large rocks.